Fenrow/ClearCode/README.md

 Second Task:

-!I changed all 'http://0.0.0.0:8000' to 'http://localhost:8000' because python creating the http.server displays all pages under the address localhost: 8000
+I changed all 'http://0.0.0.0:8000' to 'http://localhost:8000' because python creating the http.server displays all pages under the address localhost: 8000

 Variables:

-map it is a dictionary for all links creating a site map domain_url is a url of site we want to map
+map it is a dictionary for all links creating a site map

+domain_url is a url of site we want to map

 method of operation: